Home

 Jocassee Gorges

-Lake Jocassee, the north part of Lake Keowee, and Devils Fork State Park belong to the fall bucket list in South Carolina due to the stunning Jocassee Gorges that were featured by National Geographic in "50 of the World's Last Great Places".
-Mountains surrounding the lake are completely covered with orange and bronze foliage, forming a unique landscape, perfect for fall photography.
+Lake Jocassee, the north part of Lake Keowee, and Devils Fork State Park belong to the fall bucket list in South Carolina due to the stunning Jocassee Gorges that National Geographic featured in "50 of the World's Last Great Places".
+The mountains surrounding the lake are completely covered with orange and bronze foliage, forming a unique landscape perfect for fall photography.

 Oconee State Park